Section Heading Background Image

 For people with Down syndrome, family members, caregivers and professionals.

 UPDATED 1/14/2022 : The CDC has provided updated information on what types of masks to wear .
-The Centers for Disease Control and Prevention (CDC) recommends wearing masks in public settings, such as
+The Centers for Disease Control and Prevention (CDC) recommends wearing masks in public setting

 This social story explains what public means using pictures.